senzhaocode/FuSViz_docs/docs/Usage_manual.md

 ![](4.5.1.Overview_plot_5.png)

-Zoom in/out and download plot
+Zoom in/out and download plot, and users are able to adjust the resolution of download plot via changing `Layout_width` and `Layout_height`.

 ![](4.5.1.Overview_plot_4.png)